What Is Passive Liveness Detection & Why You Need It

-You’ve probably been there before: an app asks you to blink, smile, or slowly turn your head from side to side to prove you’re a real person.
-While the security goal is valid, the experience feels awkward and adds friction right when a user is trying to sign up or log in.
-This friction can cause legitimate customers to drop off.
-What if you could get that same level of security without the clumsy user experience?
-That’s the promise of a more sophisticated approach.
-Modern passive liveness detection software works silently in the background, analyzing a single selfie to confirm a user’s presence without requiring any special actions, creating a secure and seamless journey for your customers.
+We’ve all done the awkward dance for our phone’s camera—blinking, smiling, or turning our head to prove we’re human.
+While the security goal is valid, the experience is clumsy and adds friction right when a user is trying to sign up.
+That friction can cause legitimate customers to drop off.
+What if you could get that same security without the awkward user experience?
+Modern passive liveness detection software works silently in the background.
+It analyzes a single selfie to confirm a user’s presence without any special actions, creating a secure and seamless journey for your customers.

 Key Takeaways